cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    * mono-alphabetic substitution
       - explicitly show mutually inverted digrams like "th"/"ht" and double-characters like "tt".
-      - Show the characters which have been substituted not only capitalized but also in red to enhance readability.
+      - CT1: Show the characters which have been substituted not only capitalized but also in red to enhance readability.
-   * Vigenère
+   * illustrate the Vigenère analysis more deeply:
-      - Another cryptanalysis method, which is especially valid for short ciphertexts (according to the article of Tobias Schroedel in Cryptologia)
+      - Enable to enter not only a fixed value for the key length, but also a range of values (e.g. "2-9").
+Then show in the next dialog for each length the statistically most appropriate key.
+Potentially show the top-10 most likely keys for a given length.
+      - Clicking at one of the displayed key proceeds the according decryption.
+Clicking an additional button performs the decryption for all displayed keys.
+      - The analysis option "Show base ciphers" currently shows for each "column Caesar" the graphics correlation and histogram.
+        Additionally the text for each column Caesar could be displayed.

-- Use word lists (dictionary) for all attacks, not only for the substitution.
+- Use word lists (dictionary) for all attacks, not only for substitution.

-- Usage of algorithms from the area of AI (artificial intelligence) and GP/GA (Genetic Programming/Algorithms) in order to analyze automatically (classical) encryption ciphers.
+- Usage of algorithms from the area of AI (artificial intelligence) and GP/GA (Genetic Programming/Algorithms) in order to automatically analyze (classical) encryption ciphers.

-- Mass pattern search: Implementation of an enhanced high performance pattern search for pre-given standardized and regular patterns of any size (e.g. in order to find multiple patterns in one file which are also there in another file), or which searches for unknown but repeated patterns in a document.
+- CT2: Mass pattern search: Implementation of an enhanced high performance pattern search for pre-given standardized and regular patterns of any size (e.g. in order to find multiple patterns in one file which are also there in another file), or which searches for unknown but repeated patterns in a document.
   The search could be enhanced by additionally offering replacing.

-- Search for patters using norms (i.e. "together" = 12341546).
-  C sources are available.

 - Facilities for correcting individual characters in the analysis of XOR, ADD, Vigenère.
 Ignorance of non-encrypted areas.